Planning-nl/vue3-i18n/README.md

 console.log(number(10, { style: 'currency', currency: 'EUR' }));
 ```

+The `numberParts` function will return the result in a `Intl.NumberFormatPart` array.

-### Date formatting
+### Datetime

-You can use the `formatDate` function to format a date.
+You can use the `datetime` function to format a date.
 This library relies on the `Intl.DateTimeFormat` browser
 functionality.

-You can customize date formats by patching the global formats object:
+This module allows a way to override/add custom datetime *formats*:

 ```typescript
 patchLocale(dateTimeFormats, "en-US", {